 When you compare TouchBistro vs SpotOn side-by-side, it’s clear that they both offer many of the same add-on solutions:

 In addition to the products listed above, SpotOn also does offer some additional add-ons that may be valuable to restaurants.
 For instance, SpotOn has a website-building tool that helps restaurants set up a custom website, complete with their own branding and domain name.
-SpotOn also has a product called SpotOn Marketing that helps restaurants set up marketing campaigns and social media ads.

-Of course, keep in mind that all these additional services come at an added cost, which will raise the total monthly cost of using SpotOn.
+Of course, keep in mind that all these kinds of additional services come at an added cost, which will raise the total monthly cost of using SpotOn.
 It’s also worth noting that not all of these add-ons were specifically designed with restaurants in mind.
 For instance, SpotOn also markets the same website builder and ecommerce solution to retail businesses like nail salons and barbershops – businesses that have very different website needs than restaurants.

 In contrast, TouchBistro’s add-ons are exclusively designed for the restaurant industry.
 This means that all of TouchBistro’s research and development is dedicated to creating products that will better meet the needs of today’s restaurateurs.
 And while TouchBistro may offer a slightly smaller suite of add-on solutions, the ones it does offer cover the most pressing needs of restaurant businesses today.

 In the instances where POS providers don’t have in-house add-ons to offer, they often integrate with third-party solutions that can help to extend the functionality of the core POS.